 What if I suffered a brain injury and wasn’t wearing my helmet?

 The law requires anyone under 18 to wear a helmet while riding a bicycle on California streets.
 However, a violation of criminal law doesn’t automatically mean you are negligent in a civil case.
 The law looks at which party was at fault, and if the driver was negligent, then he or she will have to pay for your injuries even if you weren’t wearing a helmet.
+However, as we have written about in more detail elsewhere, defense attorneys and insurance companies often try to place blame on a cyclist for not wearing a helmet.
+Having an attorney who specializes in bicycle accidents is especially important if you suffered a brain injury and weren’t wearing a helmet.

 Is there a time limit on settling a brain injury personal injury case?